aileenmurphy14/twitter-mining-wordcloud/README.md

 # twitter-mining-wordcloud
-Mines tweets for certain keyword and creates wordcloud of most frequent words using kumo wordcloud api
+Mines tweets for certain keyword using twitter4j and creates wordcloud of most frequent words using kumo wordcloud api